vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 **Step 1 - Message request origination:** A dApp user initiates a request through the Axelar API on any connected chain.
 The API allows users to send arbitrary data, including token transfers and smart contract calls, to a specified destination chain.

-**Step 2 - Gateways:** Gateways are deployed on each connected chain as a smart contract.
+**Step 2 - Gateways:** Gateways are deployed on each connected chain as either a smart contract (EVM chains) or an application with logic and ability to communicate with the Axelar network (Cosmos/non-EVM chains).
 The Gateway receives messages from the dApp and sends them into the Axelar network for routing to any connected chain.
 The Gateway is controlled by a key held jointly by all Axelar validators, using a multiparty cryptography scheme.
 Each validator holds multiple key shares based on the amount of AXL tokens staked.
 Gateways have two main functions: (1) enabling cross-chain message requests on the source chain, (2) executing messages on the destination chain.

 **Step 3 - Relayers:** When a Gateway receives a message, it generates an event, which is picked up by a relayer and submitted for processing.
 Axelar employs relayers to monitor events produced by Gateways on all connected chains.
 A free relayer service is operated by Axelar, but anyone can permissionlessly participate as a relayer for the network.